What are the non-animal based methods for research, testing and teaching?

 Plus many more other methods!

 Read more about how some of these human-based methods are used in research into human diseases, such as cancer and Parkinson’s disease here

 There are many different types of non-animal based teaching methods that include replacements for dissections.
 These include synthetic animal models, digitalised animal models,

 These are available for a wide range or teaching types including, veterinary training, training university students and straining medical students.

-The availability of these non-animal methods is so big that currently, 100% percent of medical schools in the US and Canada have ended live animal use for medical student training.
+The availability of these is so big that currently, 100% percent of medical schools in the US and Canada have ended live animal use for medical student training.
 These medical schools now use non-animal based methods such as lifelike interactive and programmable simulators that better replicate human anatomy and physiology.